-The simmering dispute, which involves both policy and political calculations, has yet to fully erupt as Republicans maintain a largely united front against Democrats’ ploy to tie the health care debate to the Sept.
-30 government funding deadline.
+The simmering dispute, which involves policy and political calculations, has yet to fully erupt as Republicans maintain a largely united front against Democrats’ ploy to tie the health care debate to the government funding deadline Tuesday.

 “This is not the time or the place to do this,” Senate Majority Leader John Thune, South Dakota Republican, said on CNN.

-Democrats are eager to exploit the GOP’s divisions as they push to permanently extend pandemic-era expansions of the Obamacare subsidies before open enrollment begins on Nov.
+Democrats are eager to exploit Republicans’ divisions as they push to permanently extend pandemic emergency expansions of the Obamacare subsidies before open enrollment begins Nov.
 1.

-“In a matter of days, notices are going to go out to tens of millions of Americans indicating to them that their health care insurance costs — their premiums, their copays and their deductibles — are about to skyrocket in ways that will bankrupt Americans,” House Democratic leader Hakeem Jeffries of New York said.
+“In a matter of days, notices are going to go out to tens of millions of Americans indicating to them that their health care insurance costs — their premiums, their copays and their deductibles — are about to skyrocket in ways that will bankrupt Americans,” said House Minority Leader Hakeem Jeffries, New York Democrat.

-The subsidies were initially available only to households with annual incomes between 100% and 400% of the poverty level.
+The subsidies were initially available only to households with annual incomes of 100% to 400% of the poverty level.
 Those below 100% qualify for Medicaid.

 President Biden’s signature domestic policy laws, the American Rescue Plan Act and the Inflation Reduction Act, eliminated the upper income limit and expanded the subsidies to cover a higher share of premiums.
 Those enhancements expire at the end of the year.

-Democrats argue that the more generous subsidies are a critical lifeline for Americans struggling with high costs and are pushing for a permanent extension.
+Democrats argue that the more generous subsidies offer a critical lifeline for Americans struggling with high costs.
+They are pushing for a permanent extension.

-The Congressional Budget Office says that would cost $350 billion over the next decade but increase the number of people with health insurance by 3.8 million.
+The Congressional Budget Office says a permanent extension would cost $350 billion over the next decade but increase the number of people with health insurance by 3.8 million.

-President Trump has not weighed in on whether Congress should continue the enhanced Obamacare subsidies, but he’s attacked Democrats for demanding more than $1 trillion in health care spending to keep the government open.
+President Trump has not weighed in on whether Congress should continue the enhanced Obamacare subsidies, but he has attacked Democrats for demanding more than $1 trillion in health care spending to keep the government open.

-While Democrats have included the Medicaid rollback in their demands, it’s the Obamacare subsidies they’re eying as the more achievable prize.
+Although Democrats have included the Medicaid rollback in their demands, they are eying the Obamacare subsidies as the more achievable prize.
 Republican leaders are refusing to hold negotiations on that issue until the government is funded, but Democrats don’t want to release that leverage.

 If Republicans decline to extend the more generous subsidies, Democrats will most certainly use it as a campaign issue in the 2026 election cycle.

-But if the GOP does decide to pursue an extension, they’ve got other political issues to wrestle with, like a demand from anti-abortion advocates for language ensuring the subsidies cannot be used on plans that cover elective abortions.
+If Republicans do pursue an extension, they must wrestle with other political issues, such as a demand from pro-life advocates for language ensuring the subsidies cannot be used on plans that cover elective abortions.

 Waste and fraud